DanaOsama/The-Mansion-Game/help.md

 - status [status and any ongoing effects]
 - rest (auto skips to the next day/night cycle)
 - help
+- inspect (lists the description of an object in the inventory)

 ## Template Design Pattern